SabrinaJewson/toon.rs/COMPARISON.md

 ## Output

-Crossterm and tui both use a concrete struct for outputs, called `Printer` and `Buffer`, and they allow you to write to the terminal.
+Crusive and tui both use a concrete struct for outputs, called `Printer` and `Buffer`, and they allow you to write to the terminal.
 Toon on the other hand uses a trait for this purpose, the `Output` trait.
 This allows for features like filters to be efficiently implemented, as you don't have to create a whole new buffer just to later filter its contents and write it to the actual